CeliaYZhang/othello/README.txt

 Improvements:
 To make our AI tournament-worthy, we tried to make some changes to fix the minimax tree.
-However, we weren't able to get it working, resulting in the minimax implementing losing to the ConstantTimePlayer most of the time when combining it with our heuristic.
+At first, we weren't able to get it working, resulting in the minimax implementing losing to the ConstantTimePlayer most of the time when combining it with our heuristic.
 Thus, we could not add any of the modifications to do with the minimax.
 However, we tweaked our heuristic so that it could defeat ConstantTimePlayer a majority of the time.
+Finally, we debugged our minimax tree, and got it to defeat ConstantTimePlayer consistantly for depth = 4.
+We combined this with our heuristic to finish our algorithm.